mstahv/vaadin-embedding-bootstrap/README.md

 Things to check out in this implementation:

  * [bootstrap-element.ts](https://github.com/mstahv/vaadin-embedding-bootstrap/blob/master/frontend/views/bootstrap-element.ts) that provides a superclass for "bootstrap Lit templates".
-The Bootstrap CSS is defined in this class and will only be applied to shadow dom of the extending "bootstrap components".
+The main Bootstrap CSS is defined in this class (pulled in via npm) and will only be applied to shadow dom of the extending "bootstrap components".
  * [WebsiteHeader.java](https://github.com/mstahv/vaadin-embedding-bootstrap/blob/master/src/main/java/org/vaadin/example/WebsiteHeader.java) and [website-header.ts](https://github.com/mstahv/vaadin-embedding-bootstrap/blob/master/frontend/views/website-header.ts) which wrap the header part of the example into a Lit template and a shadow DOM snippet.
  * Similar WebsiteFooter class
  * [MainLayout.java](https://github.com/mstahv/vaadin-embedding-bootstrap/blob/master/src/main/java/org/vaadin/example/MainLayout.java) that is used by the MainView example view.
 That brings in the "Bootstrap components" and places the actual view in middle.